Ahousaht Indian Residential School

 The issue of potlatching arose again in relation to the school.
 The potlatch, a Chinook term referring to a range of important political and economic ceremonies of northern coastal Aboriginal communities, had been outlawed under the Indian Act in 1885.
 In 1914, Billy August accused Principal John Ross of conspiring to have four Ahousaht people, including August’s wife, jailed and fined for potlatching.
 “He is not good teaching for the Childrens he is Policeman,” August wrote.
 The DIA exonerated Ross of any blame in the convictions, but acknowledged that the complaints came because of Ross’s active assistance to the Indian Agent in attempting to stop the potlatch.

 In addition to the academic subjects authorized by the Indian Department, Ahousaht, like other residential schools, provided vocational training.
 For most of the school’s history, however, this training was carried out on an informal basis without dedicated instructors.
-And unlike many schools, Ahousaht did not, except in its final years, follow the half-day system: the children attended two hours of classes in the morning and two in the afternoon, and they went home for a few hours on Saturdays.
+And unlike many schools, Ahousaht did not, except in its final years, follow the half-day system, (classes in the morning and vocation training in the afternoon).
+The children attended two hours of classes in the morning and two in the afternoon, and they went home for a few hours on Saturdays.
 When the school first opened, the boys’ “industries” consisted primarily of cutting wood.
 The girls assisted in the laundry, baked bread, sewed, and performed other housekeeping duties.

 In the 1930s, the school incorporated boat-building into the boys’ training, and erected a new shop, with a launching slip, for the purpose.
 The students built at least two 40-foot motorized launches: one in 1934 and one in 1939.
 Ahousaht parents were anxious to see more marine-related training at the school and approached school inspector Gerald H. Barry to have “some sort of training for their boys in the maintenance and repair of marine engines” added to the curriculum.
 Barry supported the request, recommending also that the school switch to the half-day system and hire a manual training instructor.
 The next year, his recommendations were implemented, but the new instructor left a year later and the school was never able to retain another.